-Generally speaking, this temporary illness occurs when a person quickly travels from a place with a low elevation to one with a high elevation—or vice verse.
-This usually occurs above 5,000 feet, though some might not experience altitude sickness until at least 10,000 feet in elevation.
+Generally speaking, this brief illness occurs when a person quickly travels from a place with a low elevation to one with a high elevation—or vice versa.
+This usually happens above 5,000 feet, though some might not experience altitude sickness until at least 10,000 feet in elevation.

 Ultimately, altitude sickness is unpredictable.
 It can affect anyone from the young, fit hiker to the elderly traveler, and those who suffer from it one trip may not get sick the next time.
 Knowing how to prevent altitude sickness before it starts and how to detect it once it sets in can go a long way in making your trip to a high-elevation destination more comfortable and enjoyable.

 Definition and Symptoms of Altitude Sickness

 The first step in understanding altitude sickness is to be able to define what it is.
 According to WebMD,

 "Altitude sickness occurs when you cannot get enough oxygen from the air at high altitudes.
 This causes symptoms such as a headache and not feeling like eating.
 It happens most often when people who are not used to high altitudes go quickly from lower altitudes to 8,000 feet or higher.
 For example, you may get a headache when you drive over a high mountain pass, hike to a high altitude, or arrive at a mountain resort."